CSC207-UofT/Course-Project-group-045/Scenario Walkthrough.md

 Scenario Walkthrough

+Note: *UI is implemented but not connected to rest of the skeleton program.
+Instead, skeleton program prints and takes text input from the console/terminal*

 Program is started by running the main of the Game class.

 Game initializes one instance of Map, as well